 With the continuous development of AI (artificial intelligence), cloud computing, machine learning, and other technologies, the intelligent processing of images and videos is becoming more and more popular.
 And various applications based on AI cloud computing and machine learning are emerging.
 Previously, I have recommended two online programs based on AI to enlarge your photos and erase the background.

 In comparison, there are very few good tools to upscale and enhance videos or DVDs.
 Although some gadgets claim to be able to magnify videos, they are just magnifications with resolution and bit rate increased.
 The output video is actually horrible.

-The good news comes from Topaz Lab.
-Their Topaz Video Enhance AI applied artificial intelligence to video processing.
+The good news comes from Topaz Labs.
+Their Topaz Video AI applied artificial intelligence to video processing.
 Finally, we have a handy tool for video upscaling, denoising, deinterlacing, etc, with enhancement.

-First of all, let’s introduce the company Topaz lab.
+First of all, let’s introduce the company Topazlabs.
 Those who are familiar with Photoshop must know something about it.
-Topaz lab is located in Texas and has developed many classic Photoshop filter plug-ins such as Topaz Remask and Topaz DeNoise.
-Now, Topaz lab turns its whole business to AI video processing.
+Topazlabs is located in Texas and has developed many classic Photoshop filter plug-ins such as Topaz Remask and Topaz DeNoise.
+Now, Topaz lab turns its whole business into AI video processing.

-We can use Topaz Video Enhance AI on our Windows PC and Mac.
-And it’s compatible with M1 Macs too.
+We can use Topaz Video AI on our Windows PC and Mac.
+And it’s compatible with Apple Silicon Macs too.
 However, Linux is currently not supported.
 You will see the detailed requirements here: